Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Background and fundamental of Non-centralized Continual Learning

 \subsection{Non-Centralized Learning}

-We have selected three popular deep learning-based paradigms related to the NCL: decentralized learning, federated learning, and hierarchical learning.
-We provide the basic processes and common challenges associated with these three paradigms.
+We have selected typical popular deep learning-based paradigms related to the NCL: decentralized learning, federated learning, and hierarchical learning.
+We provide the basic processes and common challenges associated with these paradigms.
+We illustrate three NCL paradigms in Fig. \ref{ncl}.